-I am pleased to work currently as an assistant producer for three 2D student-created games at the Guildhall at Southern Methodist University.
+I am pleased to work currently as a producer for three 2D student-created games at the Guildhall at Southern Methodist University.
 Each team consists of four underclassmen and I.

 Revenge of the Dragon King is a game based on Journey to the West, one of Four Great Classical Novels of Chinese literature.
 The Dragon Ball manga is also based on the same novel.
 In Revenge of the Dragon King, players control the Dragon King in a side-scrolling “bullet-hell” game—a game where players must move about the screen in a cautious manner to avoid the bullets of enemies.
 Raging Sushi: Enter the Roll is a side-scrolling beat-‘em-up in the same vein as The Simpsons Arcade Game, Teenage Mutant Ninja Turtles: Turtles in Time, and X-Men arcade game where players move about the game screen in a pseudo-3D manner.
 Salvage Runner is a game that looks like Galaga in an asteroid field, controls like SkiFree, and plays like a “bullet-hell” game.
 In Salvage Runner, players try to dodge asteroids and debris while outrunning an oversized antagonist who constantly pursues the player.

 The underclassmen are working on their first games at the Guildhall.
 Therefore, some individuals have never before used source control.
 I would argue that source control is necessary for any project size.

 For all three student games, the teams use Tortoise Subversion for source control.
 Below, I demonstrate an example of the Tortoise SVN tutorial from Salvage Runner’s Asset Development Plan document.
 This tutorial explains how to use Tortoise SVN in detail since some people have never used any form of source control.
 After the tutorial, I follow up with an example of the importance of source control and then wrap up with final thoughts.